-LEAD is the first professional law enforcement development program of its kind in our area that offers 12 graduate-level college credit hours.
-All classes will be held locally on the TCU campus or at a nearby law enforcement facility for one full academic year (2 semesters, fall and spring).
+LEAD is the first professional law enforcement development program of its kind in our area offering 12 graduate-level college credit hours.
+All classes are held locally on the TCU campus or at a nearby law enforcement facility for one full academic year (2 semesters, fall and spring).
 LEAD was designed to be convenient and practical for working law enforcement professionals.

-LEAD was also designed to be highly selective and specifically tailored for current leaders with proven leadership abilities and emerging leaders who have demonstrated remarkable potential.
+This highly selective program is specifically tailored for current leaders with proven abilities and emerging leaders who have demonstrated remarkable potential.

-The seminar-style classes are held two evenings per week for 3 hours per class.
-The courses are tailored to timely and relevant police supervision issues so lessons can be readily applied to real-world situations.
+The seminar-style classes take place two evenings per week for 3 hours per class.
+These courses are customized to cover timely and relevant police supervision issues so that lessons can be readily applied to real-world situations.

-Classes are taught by tenured law enforcement professionals and TCU professors so both theory and practical applications will be learned.
+Classes are taught by tenured law enforcement professionals and TCU professors so both theory and practical applications are learned.

 - Enhanced leadership capabilities

-- A chance to develop improved policies and operational strategies
+- The chance to develop improved policies and operational strategies

 - Opportunities to enhance relationships with the community

 - Critically important networks and lifelong connections

-- A chance to determine best practices in policing rather than just following those set by others
+- A chance to determine best practices in policing rather than just following practices in place

-LEAD is TCU CJ's flagship program that is highly selective and features small class sizes of up to 10.
-Candidates must possess outstanding character and reputation, and must have demonstrated moral conduct and integrity.
-Candidates must have a serious commitment to law enforcement and security community as a public service, possess leadership qualities, and enjoy the confidence and respect of fellow officers.
+Candidates must have a serious commitment to the law enforcement and security communities as a public servant.
+They should possess natural leadership qualities and enjoy the confidence and respect of fellow officers.

-Candidates must have a four-year degree, hold a supervisor position or have leadership aspirations and potential, and secure a strong supervisor recommendation.
+Candidates must hold a four-year degree.
+They should hold a supervisor position or have leadership aspirations and potential, and they must secure a strong supervisor recommendation.